vgene/bencher_scrape/README.md

 Clone the [repo](https://github.com/nataliepopescu/rust) and largely follow the instructions listed there.
 This includes double checking all of your dependencies.
-You may also want to change the default "prefix" directory (installation location of this rustc) to something you have write access to.
+You may also want to change the default "prefix" directory (install location of this rustc) and the "sysconfdir" to something you have write access to.
 Normally, running `which rustc` lands me in `~/.cargo/bin/rustc`, so I just created an analogous directory `~/.cargo-mod/` and changed my config.toml respectively: